 Deep vein thrombosis, or DVT is a blood clot in a vein, which can be life-threatening and require urgent treatment.

-Treatment for DVT ranges from keeping legs raised and wearing special compression stockings, to taking blood thinning medicine to stop the clot causing damage to the body.
+Treatment for DVT ranges from keeping legs raised and wearing special compression stockings, to taking anticoagulant (‘blood thinning’) medication to stop the clot causing damage to the body.

 Goals of treatment for a DVT